tabuna/tabuna/README.md

 - ⚡ I’m currently working at [smi2](https://smi2.net/).
-- 📷 Want to see my good side?
+- 📷 Want to see me?
 See on [Instagram](https://www.instagram.com/anaubat/).
 - 💬 You can reach me via Telegram (@tabuna).

 <!--